 Over the last few years, motor-powered skateboards have quickly become a trendy option for young people wanting to skate around their city in style.
 To meet the demands of this new trend, skate companies began manufacturing skateboards with motor-driven belt systems in high numbers.
 And it’s true – scan the walls at your local skate shop, and you’ll see electric skateboards from legendary skate brands, as well as motor-powered boards from skate start-ups, lining the shelves alongside traditional skateboards.
-Spend 5 minutes in your favorite skate shop, and you’re probably wondering to yourself: “How can I tell what electric skateboard is the best?”
-This is where the team at Best Electric Skateboard Review comes in.
+Spend 5 minutes in your favorite skate shop, and you’re probably wondering to yourself: “How can I tell what electric skateboard is the one for me?”
+This is where we come in.

-What sets Best Electric Skateboard Review apart from other review sites is that we’re completely dedicated to testing, scrutinizing, reviewing, and recommending the best motor-powered skateboards on the market.
+What sets us apart from other sites is that we’re completely dedicated to testing, scrutinizing, reviewing, and recommending the highest quality motor-powered skateboards on the market.
 Just as importantly, we review boards for a wide range of skateboarders.
 Whether you’ve been on boards for decades, or you’re thinking about trying out skateboarding for the first time, don’t worry, we’ve got you covered with the details, images, and on-board experiences that’ll help you find the perfect electric skateboard for you and your skating needs.

 We’re not one of those run-of-the-mill tech websites that’s only reviewing e-skateboards because they feature intriguing technology.
 No, we’re skateboarding fanatics who understand that the electric skateboard represents where the skateboarding world is headed.
-Here at Best Electric Skateboard Review, we want to ride with you into the future.
+Here at BESR we want to ride with you into the future.

 Electric skateboards have revolutionized the skateboarding industry over the past 5 years.
 Today, it seems like small start-up skateboarding companies and more established e-sports brands alike have developed their own motor-powered skateboard for consumers to capitalize on this innovative trend.